-''' select {\it video} from {\it all} [where {\it condition}]; select {\it video} from {\it videolist} where {\it condition}; select {\it segment} from {\it range} where {\it condition}; select {\it variable} from {\it range} where {\it condition}; '''
+'''

+select video from all where condition;

+select video from videolist where condition;

+select segment from range where condition;

+select variable from range where condition;

+'''

-The target of a query is specified in select clause.
-A query may return videos (video), segments of videos (segment), or values of variables (variable) with/without segments of videos where the values are obtained.
+The target of a query is specified in the select clause.
+A query may return videos (video), segments of videos (segment), or values of variables (variable) with/ without segments of videos where the values are obtained.
 Variables might be used for object identifiers and trajectories.
 If the target of a query is video (video), the users may also specify the maximum number of videos to be returned as a result.
 The range of a query is specified in the from clause.
 The range may be either the entire video collection or a list of specific videos.
 Query conditions are given in the where clause.
 In our query language, condition is defined recursively and it may contain any combination of spatio-temporal conditions.
 As a consequence of this, the where clause can contain spatial conditions, trajectory conditions and the supported operators.

-Supported Operators: Our query language supports a set of logical and temporal operators to be used in query conditions.
-Logical operators are and, not, and or while temporal operators are before, during, meets, overlaps, starts, finishes, and their inverse operators, ibefore, iduring, imeets, ioverlaps, istarts, ifinishes.
+Supported operators: Our query language supports a set of logical and temporal operators to be used in query conditions.
+Logical operators are and, or, and not while temporal operators are before, during, meets, overlaps, starts, finishes, and their inverse operators, ibefore, iduring, imeets, ioverlaps, istarts, and ifinishes.
 In addition to these, the operators '=' and '!=' are used for assignment and comparison.
 The query language also has a trajectory-projection operator, project, which is used to extract subtrajectories of video objects on a given spatial condition.

 Our query language supports spatio-temporal, semantic and low-level queries.
-Different query types that can be specified by the query language are object queries, spatial queries, similaritybased object-trajectory queries, temporal queries, aggregate queries, low-level queries and semantic queries.
+Different query types that can be specified by the query language are object queries, spatial queries, similarity-based object-trajectory queries, temporal queries, aggregate queries, low-level queries and semantic queries.

-Query 1: select X, Y

 '''

+3.2.1.
+Examples

+Query 1:

+select X, Y

+from video

 where west(X,Y) and disjoint(X,Y)

 '''